Thunderbirds perform at the 2025 Joint Base Andrews Air Show

 Visitors watch as the U.S. Air Force Thunderbirds showcase their precision maneuverability during the Joint Base Andrews Air Show at Joint Base Andrews, Maryland, Sept.
 13, 2025.
-The Thunderbirds showcase the pride, professionalism, and teamwork of U.S. Airmen to audiences worldwide.
-(U.S. Air Force photo by Staff Sgt.
-Demond McGhee)
+The air show features U.S. military and civilian aerial demonstrations, static displays, and opportunities for the public to engage with service members, honoring the legacy of aviation excellence while inspiring the next generation of aviators and aerospace innovators.
+(U.S. Air Force video by Staff Sgt.
+Demond Mcghee)

 |Date Taken: